 AWR is part of the Dividend Kings, a group of stocks that have raised their payouts for at least 50 consecutive years.
-You can see all 30 Dividend Kings here.
+You can see all 45 Dividend Kings here.

-We also have compiled a list of all 30 Dividend Kings.
-You can download the full list of Dividend Kings, plus important financial metrics such as dividend yields and price-to-earnings ratios, by clicking on the link below:
+And, you can download the full list of Dividend Kings, plus important financial metrics such as dividend yields and price-to-earnings ratios, by clicking on the link below:

-Dividend Kings are the best of the best when it comes to rewarding shareholders with cash and this article will discuss AWR’s dividend, as well as its valuation and outlook.
+Dividend Kings are the “best of the best” when it comes to rewarding shareholders with cash, and this article will discuss AWR’s dividend, as well as its valuation and outlook.

 Source: Investor Presentation